 It improves visual-spatial skills leaving you better able to remember and understand things visually.
 In addition, it will breed creativity, have you solving problems for fun and get you thinking logically.
 What’s more, you can’t play on your own so it’s a great opportunity to socialize with colleagues as you try to outwit them over your lunch break.

 2. The brain-training app

--- the theory that the brain is malleable and constantly changing in response to new experiences -- to build a personalized workout program boosting memory, attention, speed, mind flexibility and problem solving.
+Lumosity now has over 70 million members worldwide and its games have been played over a billion times.
+Designed by neuroscientists, it uses studies in neuroplasticity – the theory that the brain is malleable and constantly changing in response to new experiences – to build a personalized workout program boosting memory, attention, speed, mind flexibility and problem solving.